mondoohq/samples/gcp/cis-benchmark/README.md

 ## Pre-requisites

 - You should have the `cnspec` installed.
 You can follow the [installation instructions](https://github.com/mondoohq/cnspec#installation) to set it up.
-- You need an Google Cloud service account account and the necessary permissions.
+- You need an Google Cloud service account and the necessary permissions.
 - The Google Cloud SDK installed and configured with access to the project you wish to scan.

 ## Instructions